Carrion-lab/bacLIFE/README.md

 - **Lifestyle prediction**
 	Employs a machine learning model to forecast bacterial lifestyle or other specified metadata
 - **Analitical module (Shiny app)**
-	Results from the previous modules are embedded in a user-friendly interface for comprehensive and interactive comparative genomics
+	Results from the previous modules are embedded in a user-friendly interface for comprehensive and interactive comparative genomics.
+An example of the app with a demo dataset (genomes present in `data`) is available at [http://178.128.251.24:3838/microLife_linux]

 ![workflow](https://user-images.githubusercontent.com/69348873/231155358-7fbebb3c-f6f6-406a-989b-9d273b83aa1e.png)